This is the multi-page printable view of this section. Click here to print.

 Umount

-You can create, delete, or restore snapshots of the created Block Storage using snapshots.
-You can perform actions on the Block Storage Details page and Snapshot List page.
+You can create, delete, or restore snapshots of a created Block Storage using snapshots.
+You can perform these actions on the Block Storage Details page and the Snapshot List page.

 You can create a snapshot of the current point in time.
 To create a snapshot, follow these steps.